SF & Marin

 All spines have a normal front to back curvature, this help distribute the body distribute weight evenly.
 Scoliosis is a sometimes progressive, abnormal sideways curve of the spine.
-In scoliosis the spine often curves in an “S” or “C” shape from side to side.
-Scoliosis is often found in the adolescent and teen years.
+The the spine often curves in an “S” or “C” shape from side to side.
+This change is often found in the adolescent and teen years.
 It more common affects girls, but boys get it as well.

 If left untreated, scoliosis often causes no problems.
-However, if severe enough scoliosis causes serious medical problems.
+However, if severe enough it can cause serious medical problems.
 Pain, stiffness, and sever spinal deformity may result.
 The spine and rib cage are connected and the abnormal curvature of the spine can change the position of the ribs, thereby putting pressure on nearby organs.
 Health risks from severe curvature include neurological problems from pressure on nerves, arthritis and even lung and heart problems.

 - One shoulder higher than the other